-We thank the National Institutes of Health (NIH) (R35 GM 118173) and Prelude Therapeutics for financial support.
-We thank Dr. Jeffrey Bacon (Boston University) for assistance with X-ray crystal structure analysis and Professor Joseph DeRosa (Boston University) for helpful discussions.
-We thank the National Science Foundation (NSF) for support of NMR (CHE-0619339) and MS (CHE-0443618) facilities at BU and the NIH (S100D028585) for support of the single-crystal XRD system.
-R.P.J and M.A.F. thank the National Science Foundation (NSF) (CHE-1362519).
+We thank the National Institutes of Health (NIH) (R35 GM 118173), the National Science Foundation (CHE-1362519), and Prelude Therapeutics for financial support.
+We thank Dr. Jeffrey Bacon and Dr. Michael Ricca (Boston University) for assistance with X-ray crystal structure analysis and Professor Joseph DeRosa (Boston University) for helpful discussions.
+We thank the National Science Foundation (NSF) for support of NMR (CHE-0619339) and MS (CHE-0443618) facilities at BU and the NIH (S10OD028585) for support of the single-crystal XRD system.
+R.P.J and M.A.F. thank the National Science Foundation (NSF)

+(CHE-1362519).
 Computational work at Boston University reported in this paper was performed on the Shared Computing Cluster (SCC) which is administered by Boston University's Research Computing Services.